Research Excellence Framework Strategy Committee

-The Sub-Committee will normally meet six times a year and more frequently as required.
+The Committee will normally meet 6 times a year.

 Terms of Reference

-(e) request information that will identify strengths and weaknesses in the submission and having identified weaknesses to ensure that solutions to improve the university's submission in the areas identified are put in place;
+e) Request information that will identify strengths and weaknesses in the submission and having identified weaknesses,and ensure that appropriate solutions are put in place.

-(g) comply with all equal opportunities legislation in REF submission preparations and decision making and develop any Code of Practice as required by the REF guidance;
+g) Comply with all equal opportunities legislation in REF submission preparations and decision making and develop a Code of Practice as required by the REF guidance.

-(h) report on its responsibilities to Research Committee.
+h) Report on its responsibilities to Research Committee and other senior bodies.